Selecting a Treatment Technology for Manure Management

 - Are odors and/or gaseous emissions from your farm a concern to citizens and/or a regulatory authority?

-If the answer to any of these questions is yes, then you are a potential candidate for a manure-treatment technology.
+If the answer to any of these questions is yes, then there exists a potential to install manure-treatment technology.

 The objectives of manure treatment depend on the needs of a particular farm and applicable regulations.
-However, some general objectives of manure treatment are:
+However, some common objectives of manure treatment are:

 - stabilization of the manure,

 - odor reduction,

 - reduction of gaseous emissions such as ammonia, hydrogen sulfide, and greenhouse gases.

 - Manure with reduced or balanced quantities of nutrients.
 Manure with balanced nutrients has the potential of minimizing the risk of nutrient pollution of the environment if used as a crop fertilizer.

 - Reduced manure mass and less material to transport and apply to crop land.

 - Reduced concentrations of pathogens and antibiot ics in animal manure.